Find businesses who can help you enjoy specialist activities in areas managed by DOC.

 There are many activities you can enjoy on the Kepler Track as well as day walking or tramping.
 These include boating, fishing, guided walks, hunting (access only), kayaking, special events and more.

 There are many activities you can enjoy on the Routeburn Track as well as day walking or tramping.
-These include fishing, guided walks, hunting (access only), kayaking, special events and more.
+These include, guided walks, guided canyoning, hunting (access only) and the Routeburn Classic mountain run.

 back to top

 DOC maps: Discover the outdoors - DOC's key places, campsites, tracks and huts, and visitor centres on a map

 Check, Clean, Dry between waterways and stop the spread of didymo.